findelabs/mongodb-stream-rs/README.md

 ### Future

-We plan to utilize watch() on a db, nce the mongodb rust driver supports opening a watch on a database.
+We plan to utilize watch(), once the mongodb rust driver supports opening a watch on a database.
 This will effectively remove the need for `--continue`, especially if updates are being done on the source db.